ReidTissing/twitscrape/README.md

-TwitScrape uses selenium and beautifulsoup to query twitter manually in order to get around API limiting requests.
-It's an easy function with a usage example at the end of the code.
+twitscrape uses python3, selenium, and beautifulsoup to query twitter manually in order to get around API limiting requests.. example usage: twitscrape('president',5,.2, "president.txt") twitscrape's arguments use 'query' and 'filename' as strings, while 'quantity' and 'timeout' are integers